Cloudian Launches Enterprise-Class File Services, Setting New Bar for Object Storage-based NAS

 Industry’s first object storage-based file solution to combine full enterprise-class NAS feature set and scale-out performance, to save companies 70% TCO vs traditional NAS

 SAN MATEO, Calif. – Dec.
 6, 2017 – Cloudian today announced the availability of Cloudian HyperFile™, an integrated NAS Controller that delivers SMB/NFS file services from on-premises Cloudian HyperStore object storage systems.
-Cloudian HyperFile is the first object storage-based system to include all the features essential to enterprise network attached storage (NAS) customers, thus opening the door for deployment in capacity-intensive applications that employ file data.
+Cloudian HyperFile is the first object storage-based system to include the features essential to enterprise network attached storage (NAS) customers, thus opening the door for deployment in capacity-intensive applications that employ file data.
 With Cloudian HyperFile, enterprise customers can achieve limitless scalability and save 70% on total cost of ownership (TCO) when compared with traditional NAS systems.

 Target markets for HyperFile include media and entertainment, video surveillance, medical imaging, engineering, legal, workgroup collaboration, and home directory.